m-rosinsky/Rosky_Lang/dev_log.md

 The goal with null is to test if an object is "legitimate" or not.
 So ```false``` and ```nullptr```, while typically being thought of as the negative state, is still a valid object, so it will return ```false``` when compared to ```null```.

 This addition sets the stage for my plans for either later today or tomorrow: the first bits of control flow!
-I'm going to look to add ```if``` statements and ```while``` loops in the next entry, and of course we need boolean logic for that, so today's entry is in prep for that.
+I'm going to look to add ```if``` statements and ```while``` loops in the next entry, and of course we need boolean logic for that.